-Donald Trump’s Presidency Was A ‘Failed Experiment,’ Former Homeland Security Official Says
+Donald Trump's Presidency Was A 'Failed Experiment,' Former Homeland Security Official Says

 "Four years ago, we engaged in a very dangerous experiment by electing someone who was utterly unqualified for office, who had no moral or legal compass and frankly had impulses toward fascism and autocracy," he said.

 According to USA Today, some Senate Republicans are considering barring Trump from seeking office ever again.
-The publication noted that Republican lawmakers in the upper chamber could vote on the possibility following a successful vote to convict the outgoing head of state.
-Notably, Senate Majority Leader Mitch McConnell suggested he was open to convicting Trump, although he stopped short of revealing how he plans to vote.
+The publication noted that Republican lawmakers in the upper chamber could vote on the possibility following a successful vote to convict.
+Notably, Senate Majority Leader Mitch McConnell suggested he was open to convicting Trump, although he stopped short of revealing just how he plans to vote.

 "But many Republicans beyond Congress have said it would be a good idea to leave Trump behind, underscoring GOP anxiety over another Trump presidential run in the wake of last week's insurrection by supporters," the outlet wrote.

-Trump’s supporters point to his strong support within the party and believe that banning him would harm the GOP in the long-term.
-USA Today noted that post-insurrection public opinion polls suggest that banning the president from running again does not have strong support from self-described Republicans — despite being popular with most of the country.
+Trump's supporters point to his strong support within the party and believe that banning him would harm the GOP in the long term.
+USA Today noted post-insurrection public opinion polls suggest that banning the president from running again does not have strong support from self-described Republicans — despite being popular with most of the country.

-Multiple reports have suggested that Trump is planning a resurrection run in 2024.
-However, The Independent recently reported that Trump is being warned by aides and GOP allies to pass on running for the White House again.
-In addition, the head of state reportedly has his own concerns about a second run due to the requirement of providing financial information — a move that could bolster ongoing New York investigations into his finances.
+Multiple reports have suggested that Trump is planning a presidential campaign in 2024.
+However, The Independent recently reported that he is being warned by aides and GOP allies to pass on running for the White House again.
+In addition, he reportedly has his own concerns about a second run due to the requirement of providing financial information — a move that could bolster ongoing New York investigations into his finances.

-Republican contenders that could fill Trump’s vacuum include Vice President Mike Pence, former U.S. ambassador to the United Nations Nikki Haley, and Maryland Governor Larry Hoganm, The Independent claimed
+Republican contenders who could fill Trump's vacuum include Vice President Mike Pence, former U.S. ambassador to the United Nations Nikki Haley, and Maryland Governor Larry Hogan, The Independent claimed.